Sofia Camara: Performances

 In 2023, Camara opened for Scott Helman on his Back Together tour, and for Virginia to Vegas on his Life Gets Interesting tour.
 In 2024, she opened for Shawn Desman in Canada, Alex Warren in Europe, and Dean Lewis in the UK.
 She also headlined a show in Europe and performed the Canadian national anthem before the CFL's Grey Cup championship game.
-In 2025, she will perform at Osheaga Festival in Montreal and Lollapalooza in Chicago.
+In 2025, she performed at Osheaga Festival in Montreal and Lollapalooza in Chicago.

+Camara opened for Stevie Nicks on two dates in October 2025.
+Starting on October 13, 2025, in Manchester, England, Camara embarked on the Healing Hearts Tour, her first headline tour across the UK, Europe, and North America.
+Camara supported Bastille on the band's From All Sides UK tour in November 2025, and will be joining Lauren Spencer Smith's The Art of Being a Mess Tour in 2026.